ABET Accreditation

 For more information, visit the ABET website Why Accreditation Matters

 For programs to maintain their accreditation, an ABET team, composed of university and industry volunteers, conducts an onsite campus re-evaluation visit of the programs every six years.
-The evaluation is a comprehensive process, which includes an exhaustive review of the program’s curriculum, processes (admission, assessment, continuous improvement, and graduation audit), faculty credentials/professional development, facilities, and samples of student work.
+The evaluation is a comprehensive process, which includes an exhaustive review of the program’s curriculum, processes (admission, assessment, continuous improvement, and graduation audit), faculty credentials/professional development, facilities, support units, and samples of student work.
 Programs must demonstrate achievement of their stated student outcomes.
-During the visit, the team conducts interviews with administration, faculty, students, support units, and the university-level administration, including the provost and president.
-The School of Engineering’s baccalaureate programs completed this process in November 2016.
+During the visit, the team conducts interviews with the faculty, staff students, support units, and the university-level administration, including the provost and president.
+The School of Engineering’s baccalaureate programs completed this process in November 2022.

 The accreditation process requires a huge effort on the part of the university and the programs being evaluated, as well as the visiting team.
 ABET accreditation provides evidence that the School of Engineering programs have met standards essential to produce graduates that are ready to enter into the engineering profession, and that graduates from the program have a solid educational foundation, allowing them to become leaders in engineering innovation, emerging technologies, and public safety/welfare needs.